npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 ## Getting machines ready for third parties

-Continuing with our ficticious company, let's assume you want to ship air sensing machines to customers as ready-to-go as possible.
+Continuing with our fictitious company, let's assume you want to ship air sensing machines to customers as ready-to-go as possible.
 In other words, you want to provision devices.

 Before an air sensing machine leaves your factory, you'd complete the following steps: